Welcome to Membership of the National Botanic Garden of Wales

 We advise all members to sign up for the weekly newsletter which is usually sent out on a Friday afternoon and is just a summary/reminder of forthcoming events at the Garden and any news or special offers that we may have.

 To sign up, just email your name, membership number and postcode to the membership & volunteer department: firstname.lastname@example.org

 Are there any events that my membership does not include at the Garden?

 We occasionally have events at the Garden that require an extra admission charge, these would include:- Meet a Meerkat, the Midsummer Concert, Christmas Shows and Members & Volunteers Coffee Mornings & Trips, and other concerts and events, though full notice will be given.

 I’ve not received the membership magazine?

-We produce three editions of Yr Ardd, the members’ magazine, each year.
+We produce two editions of Yr Ardd, the members’ magazine, each year.
 The spring issue is posted out to all members and will include an events brochure.